 The PIA identifies how all data is used and protected.
 The PIA is often the first step toward implementing compliance, since the results of the PIA can be used to identify areas where changes are needed and to guide and prioritize compliance efforts.

 dotCMS recommends that all customers review the Privacy Best Practices in full.
-In addition, if you use any of the dotCMS features mentioned in the best practices, and specifically if you have custom code or custom impmentations of these features, it is strongly recommended that you review your own implementations of these features to ensure that the privacy impact of these features is understood and complies with the GDPR and other privacy regulations and standards you seek to comply with.
+In addition, if you use any of the dotCMS features mentioned in the best practices, and specifically if you have custom code or custom impmentations of these features, it is strongly recommended that you review your own implementations of these features to ensure that the privacy impact of these features is understood and complies with the GDPR, CCPA, and other privacy regulations and standards you seek to comply with.

 Responsibilities of dotCMS and Customers

-Each organization is responsible for their own GDPR compliance, regardless of the technologies or vendors used.
-Although dotCMS provides all the capabilities to assist companies in ensuring their GDPR compliance, dotCMS is a flexible content application tool and an extensible delivery framework that gives you the ability to integrate custom sites and applications, and it is possible to use dotCMS to implement sites or applications that are not compliant with the GDPR, CCPA, and other privacy regulations.
+Each organization is responsible for their own regulatory compliance, regardless of the technologies or vendors used. dotCMS provides all the capabilities to assist companies in ensuring their privacy compliance.
+However, dotCMS is a flexible content application tool and an extensible delivery framework that gives you the ability to integrate custom sites and applications, and it is possible to use dotCMS to implement sites or applications that are not compliant with the GDPR, CCPA, and other privacy regulations.

-This means that GDPR compliance is ultimately the responsibility of the customer and their developers who implement the web sites and applications running dotCMS.
+This means that regulatory compliance is ultimately the responsibility of the customer and their developers who implement the web sites and applications running dotCMS.